benhowell/benhowell.github.com/_posts/2015-03-09-getting-started-with-opencv-and-web-cam-streaming.md

 <br />

 #### Please explain.
-I've had trouble with OpenCV and mpeg streams (even though OpenCV has support for this) as was the case in this instance with this [Ai-Ball Wi-Fi camera][2].
+I've had trouble with OpenCV and mpeg streams (even though OpenCV has support for this) as was the case in this instance with an [Ai-Ball Wi-Fi camera][2].
 The code here deals with the camera's mpeg stream directly and passes each image in that stream to OpenCV for consumption.
-As each (jpeg) image in the stream is binary encoded and each image frame contains a start marker ('\xff\xd8') and an end marker ('\xff\xd9') we can easily detect those markers and segment our stream into individual images.
+As each (jpeg) image in the stream is binary encoded and each image frame contains a start marker `'\xff\xd8'` and an end marker `'\xff\xd9'` we can easily detect those markers and segment our stream into individual images.
 Many other people seem to have a similar problem so there are many other [explanations][3] and [examples][4] out there.
 <br />
 <br />

 #### Examples
-Here are a couple of examples of what you might want to do using OpenCV and some very lightweight built-in object detection algorithms (nothing fancy, just some crude knock-ups for demo purposes):
+Here are a couple of examples of what you might want to do using OpenCV and some very lightweight built-in object detection algorithms (nothing fancy, just some crude knock-ups I've made for demo purposes):

 First up, with relatively little extra code, and no other equipment, we can use fiducials to track position and orientation of objects: